mfranzke/loading-attribute-polyfill/README.md

 - Web standards: supports the standard `loading="lazy"` attribute on `img` and `iframe` elements
 - Performance: it's based on highly efficient, best practice code.
 - SEO & crawlers: the image and iframe contents aren't being hidden from crawlers that aren't capable of scrolling.
-- Supporting HTML generating JavaScript frameworks through a method provided to reinit its functionality
+- Supporting HTML generating JavaScript frameworks through a method provided to reinit its functionality (see "Another solution, especially in combination with JavaScript framework usage" as well)

 ## Core concepts